-The Cellnex team is distributed geographically, as of the date of this Prospectus, in Spain, Italy, France, the Netherlands, the United Kingdom, Switzerland, Ireland, Portugal, Austria, Denmark and Sweden.
-Upon the completion of the Iliad Poland Acquisition and the Polkomtel Acquisition, the Cellnex team will also be present in Poland.
+The Cellnex team is distributed geographically in Spain, Italy, France, the Netherlands, the United Kingdom, Switzerland, Ireland and Portugal.
 This multidisciplinary team is key to a successful business, which enables Cellnex to be one of the main telecommunications infrastructure operators in Europe.